vitor-mariano/tumblr-php/README.md

 - `get`
 - `post`

-Is important to follow the [Tumblr API](https://www.tumblr.com/docs/en/api/v2) to use these methods and your responses correctly.
+It's important to follow the [Tumblr API](https://www.tumblr.com/docs/en/api/v2) to use these methods and your responses correctly.

 Example: getting the [text posts](https://www.tumblr.com/docs/en/api/v2#text-posts) that has the `fruit` tag.
 ``` php